jctemp/paper-gnn-shadewatcher/sections/05_discussion.typ

 Besides the critique above, we are convinced that `ShadeWatcher` has an attractive approach to threat detection.
 Further exploration in this direction seems promising.
-Moreover, refining the `ShadeWatcher` to overcome the previously expressed concerns is necessary to make it usable for real-world usage.
+Moreover, refining `ShadeWatcher` to overcome the previously expressed concerns is necessary to make it usable for real-world usage.